MarketSquare/robotframework-ai/README.md

 `ChatGPT` on the web.
 You can ask it a question or give it a task to have it automatically reply to your emails.

-The following parameters can be used (parameters prefixed by an * are required):
+The following arguments can be used (arguments prefixed by an * are required):

 - ***ai_model: str:** The AI model to be used, e.g. "openai", "gemini", "copilot", etc. Currently supporting: "openai"
 - ***message: str:** The message you want to send to the AI model, e.g. "What is the weather today?"